2021–22 Indian Women's League

-The 2021–22 Indian Women's League season (also known as Hero Indian Women's League for sponsorship reasons) was the fifth season of the Indian Women's League, the top division women's professional football league in India.
-The qualifying round was held from 1–5 April at the Ambedkar Stadium in New Delhi.
+The 2021–22 Indian Women's League (also known as Hero Indian Women's League for sponsorship reasons) was the fifth season of the Indian Women's League, the top division women's professional football league in India.
+The qualifying round was held from 1–5 April 2022 at the Ambedkar Stadium in New Delhi.
 The final round was scheduled to kick-off from mid-April in Bhubaneswar, Odisha and continue till the last week of May.
 On 26 May, Gokulam Kerala successfully defended their title with a convincing win against Sethu in a title decider on the last matchday, and became the first club to do it.